- 2,000 to 3,000

 It is fascinating how similar history is in these two different countries.

 Australia and the United States share a history of white supremacy.
 Both were founded as invading settler colonies whose existence depended on driving indigenous peoples from their lands.
-Both denied political and economic rights to indigenous people, whose labor was exploited.
+Both denied political and economic rights to indigenous people, whose labour was exploited.
 And both countries adopted restrictive immigration laws to keep their national complexions white.
 And in both countries non-indigenous people continue to offend by using blackface to make themselves look indigenous.

 |European explorer claiming the land.||James Cook (UK)||Christopher Columbus (Spain)|